£/$/€100 off your first WeRoad with code WEROADER100

 From Nîmes to Barcelona – Experience Mediterranean vibes

-Today we leave Nîmes and head towards Barcelona.
-After arriving and checking into our accommodation, we’ll kick off with a first exploratory stroll through the Barri Gòtic, the historic heart of the city with its winding alleys, charming squares, and impressive architecture.
+Today we leave Nîmes and make our way to Barcelona.
+After arriving and settling into our accommodation, we’ll begin with an introductory stroll through the Barri Gòtic, the historic heart of the city, known for its narrow lanes, atmospheric squares, and striking architecture.

-In the evening, we’ll wind down the day in a relaxed way: with a shared dinner in the El Born district, where delicious tapas and a lively atmosphere await us.
-Anyone who fancies it can then enjoy the nightlife – whether at a rooftop bar with a view over the city or with a cozy drink in one of the charming bars.
+In the evening, we’ll round off the day with a relaxed shared dinner in El Born, where excellent tapas and a lively ambience await.
+Anyone who’s up for it can continue the night – whether at a rooftop bar overlooking the city or with a quiet drink in one of the neighbourhood’s characterful bars.

 Day 6